davidlattimore/wild/README.md

 particular:

 * No debug info should be linked. e.g. pass --strip-debug to all linkers
-* A non-PIE binary should be produced. i.e. pass --no-pie

 There might be other flags that speed up the other linkers by letting them avoid some work that they're currently doing.
 If you know of such flags, please let me know.